 Food allergy as an exacerbating factor for asthma is uncommon and occurs primarily in young children.
-Confirmed food allergy is a risk factor for asthma-related mortality.
-483
+Confirmed food allergy is a risk factor for asthma-related mortality.483

 Food chemicals, either naturally occurring or added during processing, may also trigger asthma symptoms especially when asthma is poorly controlled.
-Sulfites (common food and drug preservatives found in such foods as processed potatoes, shrimp, dried fruits, beer, and wine) have often been implicated in causing severe asthma exacerbations.
-However, the likelihood of a reaction is dependent on the nature of the food, the level and form of residual sulfite, the sensitivity of the patient, and the mechanism of the sulfite-induced reaction.
-There is little evidence to support any general role for other dietary substances including benzoate, the yellow dye, tartrazine, and monosodium glutamate in worsening asthma.
+Sulfites (common food and drug preservatives found in such foods as processed potatoes, shrimp, dried fruits, beer, and wine) have often been implicated in causing severe asthma exacerbations.484 However, the likelihood of a reaction is dependent on the nature of the food, the level and form of residual sulfite, the sensitivity of the patient, and the mechanism of the sulfite-induced reaction.484 There is little evidence to support any general role for other dietary substances including benzoate, the yellow dye, tartrazine, and monosodium glutamate in worsening asthma.

-- ... with any specific foods (Evidence D).

-... eass an allergy or food chemical sensitivity has been clearly

-... avoidance can reduce astima exacerbations (Evidence D).

-... ad. complete avoidance is not usually necessary, and sensitivity often

-... ontrol improves (Evidence D).

-CHAPTER 7
+- Ask people with asthma about symptoms associated with any specific foods (Evidence D). - Food avoidance should not be recommended unless an allergy or food chemical sensitivity has been clearly demonstrated (Evidence D), usually by carefully supervised oral challenges.483 - If food allergy is confirmed, food allergen avoidance can reduce asthma exacerbations (Evidence D). - If food chemical sensitivity is confirmed, complete avoidance is not usually necessary, and sensitivity often decreases when overall asthma control improves (Evidence D).

-Implementing asthma management strategies in health systems
+CHAPTER 7 Implementing asthma management strategies in health systems